jadesroches/UrbanWindPathPlanning/README.md

 ## Reproducibility notes

-To reproduce the paper results, keep the random seeds and problem parameters in `Main.m` unchanged unless a different case study is intended.
+To reproduce the paper results, keep the random seeds and problem parameters in `Main.mlx` unchanged unless a different case study is intended.
 In particular:

 - the urban graph size
 - the wind magnitude bound